rds-ops/-smsbridge/docs/ARCHITECTURE_MAP.md

 Risk:

-- External provider SMS is not stored in a generic SMS/message table.
+- External provider SMS persistence is normalized into `sms_messages` (idempotent).
+DONE
-- Polling query does not use `FOR UPDATE SKIP LOCKED`; multiple workers could process the same order.
+- Polling query uses `FOR UPDATE SKIP LOCKED` where supported to avoid double-processing.
+DONE
-- There is no internal webhook namespace for providers that support callbacks.
+- Internal provider webhook namespace exists (`/internal/provider-webhooks/{provider_code}`), but it is skeleton-only and does not process provider events yet.
+PARTIAL

 ### Scenario B: supplier through `POST /supplier/v1/sms`